|Table of contents|

 - The color of the spot shows how good it finds the move:

-- Cyan means: this is the move it has explored most, hence is its favorite move and it also has a red ring around it
+- Cyan means: this is the move it has explored most, hence is its favorite move due to higher confidence with a deeper exploration.
+It also has a red ring around it when it is not the most heavily explored move and so another spot has a blue ring.

-- A blue ring around one or more spots highlights those with the highest win rate, but these are not necessarily those it finds best (PJT: really? why?)
+- A blue ring around one or more spots highlights those with the highest win rate but not the deepest exploration.
+These are not necessarily those it believes best since a shallower exploration means lower confidence in the outcome.

 - Upper left: